yoe/libjoy/README.md

-libgjs
+libjoy
 ======

 This library, when ready, will provide a GObject interface to the Linux joystick API.
-It's not entirely implemented yet, however.

 This should make the use of a joystick for a GTK application all that much easier.

 I actually already wrote such a library back when I was first learning about GObject, now about 10 years ago.
 I accidentally _removed_ the code